-NATO and Russia to meet over Ukraine crisis
+NATO alliance and Russia will meet Wednesday to discuss ongoing Ukraine crisis.

 BRUSSELS – The NATO alliance announced it will meet with Russia in Brussels on Wednesday to discuss the crisis in Ukraine.